 View the MUPD curriculum sheet to learn more.

-We also offer a dual degree program, combining a Master of Urban Planning and Development and a Juris Doctor from the Cleveland-Marshall College of Law.
+We also offer a dual degree program, combining a Master of Urban Planning and Development and a Juris Doctor from the College of Law.
 Full-time students may earn both degrees in four years, rather than the five years required to earn the degrees separately.

 Careers in Urban Planning and Development